LittleJustices/Rustball/ROLLSYNTAX.md

 Additive rerolls are also recursive, so if you get another 10, it will keep exploding and adding the result to the old die.

-Additive rerolls are more computationally complex than they sound intuitively, so this operation can be fairly slow.
+Additive rerolls are more computationally complex than they sound intuitively, so this operation can be fairly slow—don't be surprised if Sixball takes a few seconds.

 ##### Once